Memories of famine stalk North Korea amid COVID-induced economic chaos | DW | 27.05.2021

 Staged moments such as Kim Jong-un riding a horse to Mount Paektu tend to distract from the serious issues in North Korea.

-Michael Madden, a North Korean expert working with the Stimson Center and the research group 38 North, says there have been credible reports over the past year of elites within the country being caught trying to illegally sell their assets, such as gold or aluminum, at the now heavily fortified Chinese border.
+Michael Madden, a North Korean expert working with the Stimson Center and the research group 38 North, said there have been credible reports over the past year of elites within the country being caught illegally trying to sell their assets, such as gold or aluminum, at the now heavily fortified Chinese border.

 "These are elite people looking out for their futures," he said.